-How do I set up a network drive on my 5 Series MSO or 6 Series MSO?
+How do I set up a network drive on my 4, 5, 6 Series MSO?

 Network drives were introduced in firmware version 1.8.7 for 5 Series, 5 Series Low Profile, and 6 Series MSOs.
 This feature allows you to specify a directory on another computer for the scope to use as storage.
 To access this storage, or network drive, the scope must be on the same network as the host computer.
 A network drive can simplify exporting data and images from the scope, importing setups and reference waveforms, and enable the scope as a shared workspace among members of a team.